 Lighting Systems

-Regular cleaning of fixtures removes dust buildup that can affect light output.
+Regular cleaning of fixtures removes dust build-up that can affect light output.
 Flickering lights can indicate loose bulbs or failing components, requiring inspection and replacement.
 Replacing worn-out bulbs with energy-efficient options can save on electricity costs.

 Switchboards and Panels

 These are the distribution centres of your electrical system.
 A visual inspection can reveal signs of damage like overheating or corrosion.
 Keeping them free of dust and debris ensures proper ventilation.
-Additionally, ensuring clear and accurate labelling of circuit breakers is crucial for safe troubleshooting.
+Additionally, providing clear and accurate labelling of circuit breakers is crucial for safe troubleshooting.

 Emergency and Exit Lighting